Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hangi is a traditional Maori dish (Photo source: Collected)

-When it comes to New Zealand cuisine, Hangi is a traditional Maori cooking method in which food is cooked in a hot stone pit.
+When it comes to New Zealand food, Hangi is a traditional Maori cooking method in which food is cooked in a hot stone pit.
 The dish usually consists of meat and vegetables that are marinated in special spices, then wrapped in leaves and placed in the pre-heated pit.

-The Hangi cooking process lasts for 4-6 hours, creating a distinctive flavor with a slight smoky taste and a melt-in-your-mouth tenderness.
+The Hangi cooking process lasts for 4-6 hours, creating a distinctive flavor with a slight smoky taste and a melt-in-the-mouth tenderness.
 Lamb, chicken, sweet potatoes and vegetables cooked this way have a rich flavor, completely different from conventional cooking methods.

 2. Lamb Roast - World- class Grill